darkbatcher/picobat-www/index.md

 ---
 title: Project Overview
-description: Dos9, a fast, simple cross-platform batch interpreter
+description: Picobat, a fast, simple cross-platform batch interpreter
 layout: default
 ---

-# The Dos9 project #
+# The Picobat project #

 ## Overview ##

-Dos9 is a free (as in freedom) and cross platform batch interpreter intended as an alternative to CMD, the native windows interpretor for batch files.
+Picobat is a free (as in freedom) and cross platform batch interpreter intended as an alternative to CMD, the native windows interpretor for batch files.